WenjianYu/rSVD-single-pass/README.md

 1.This package includes the codes in Matlab for generating the test data, and drawing the figures in the paper, and the codes in C implementing the algorithms tested in the paper.

 2.The Matlab programs for generating test matrices.
--PCAtestmatrix.m: generate 5 types of test matrices.
--genLargeMatrix.m: a script generating large matrix stored on hard disk.
--genFeretMatrix.m: generate the 150GB matrix from the FERET database.
+PCAtestmatrix.m: generate 5 types of test matrices. genLargeMatrix.m: a script generating large matrix stored on hard disk. genFeretMatrix.m: generate the 150GB matrix from the FERET database.
 (To obtain the FERET database, please follow the instructions on https://www.nist.gov/itl/iad/image-group/color-feret-database)

 3.The Matlab programs for the algorithms.